evkx/evkx.github.io/content/models/lotus/eletre/Eletre/_index.md

 Lotus Eletre has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 162 mm, and the max is 212 mm.
+The minimum ground clearance is 162 mm, and the maximum is 212 mm.

 ### Steering